lbke/next-plugin-storybook-demo/README.md

 /!\ This example includes experimental features.
 Use `with-storybook` for a simpler but safer example.

+## Webpack 5/4

+Main version uses Webpack 5, but doesn't work.

+Use branch "with-webpack-4" for a version that works (but uses Webpack 4).

 ## Developing @next/plugin-storybook

 For development purpose, please use the latest version of `@next/plugin-storybook` from Next.js canary branch (clone Next, yarn, yarn dev).
 Then link it **using yalc**. `yarn link` will cause issues with Webpack version, while Yalc simulates a local NPM registry and is closer to real install.